 I’ve been running my own firm for nearly four years, and I’ve seen countless other firms open and close within that time frame.

 The number one mistake these firms make is adding overhead that’s not necessary.
-Typically, a new solo gets a really nice (and expensive) office in a prime location without having any business.
-Or a new solo hires an administrative assistant before they can really afford one.
+Sometimes, a new solo gets a really nice (and expensive) office in a prime location without having any business.
+Or a new solo hires an administrative assistant before they can afford one.

 When you start your practice, you should worry about two things besides taking care of your clients: keeping the lights on and paying yourself consistently.